Kristanna Loken: Personal life

 Loken is bisexual.
 She stated in an interview with Chicago Tribune newspaper: "Kissing a girl is much, much nicer than kissing a man.
 I think it is more intimate, to be honest.
 I suppose it is more sensitive, I think females bond better than men, although I do find men attractive.
 Sometimes girls just want to go for it with a female friend.
 And usually, you'll get a good reaction from men who are looking at you.
 It wasn't the first time I kissed a girl when I kissed Pink, you know.
 Oh God, no. But I won't give too much away."
 She also stated in an interview with Curve magazine: "I have dated and have had sex with men and women and have to say that the relationships I have had with certain women have been much more fulfilling, sexually and emotionally, than of those with certain men.
 I connect with an aura, with energy.
 And if the person with whom I connect happens to be a female, that's just the way it is.
 That's what makes my wheels turn."
 And to AfterEllen: "I'm confident with who I am and being openly bisexual, and I think it's up to my generation to be open about that and to let people know that it's OK to be confident with who they are so that prejudice and judgment can become less through the years and for future generations."

 On January 17, 2008, Loken announced on her website she was engaged to her Painkiller Jane co-star Noah Danby; the couple exchanged marriage vows at her family's farm on May 10, 2008.
 In an interview published on November 16, 2009, she announced she had separated from Danby and was dating a woman.

-Loken gave birth to a son, Thor Loken Bates, on May 31, 2016.
+Loken gave birth to a son in May 2016.
 The father of the child is her boyfriend, JP Morgan Chase managing director Jonathan Bates.